A-LPHARM/K8s-apache-kafka-strimzi/readme.md

 Pictures and documentation on connecting to the SQL database serving as a microservice.
 ```

-Feel free to adjust and enhance the documentation as needed.
+Feel free to adjust and enhance the configuration as needed.